 “Alas for me!
 I am fainting before murderers.”

 But her travail resulted only in wind; she accomplished no deliverance for the earth (Isa 26:17f).
-More national suffering will precede the birth of this first child, begotten from above.
+More national suffering will accompany the birth of this first child, begotten from above.

-‘Another’ sign: one in which the stars are different from those around the woman’s head.
 Ostensibly the dragon is the constellation Draco.
-In Greek, drakωn was another word for snake, like the English word ‘serpent’.
+In Greek, drakωn was another word for snake, like the English word serpent.
 In Hebrew, the corresponding word was tannin, though this had a broader range: roughly, ‘amphibian reptile.’
-When Moses threw his staff on the ground (Ex 4:3) it became a nahash, or snake; when it was thrown in front of Pharaoh it became a tannin (Ex 7:10, LXX: drakωn), which in context must be a crocodile.
+When Moses threw his staff on the ground (Ex 4:3) it became a nahash, or snake; when it was thrown in front of Pharaoh it became a tannin (Ex 7:10, LXX: drakωn), which in context must mean a crocodile.
 In Ezekiel (29:3, 32:2) the Pharaoh is himself called a tannin.
 Nahash and tannin are also interchangeable in Isaiah 27:1, where they refer to the final manifestation of the dragon.

-Originally there were twelve planets (‘wandering stars’, asteres planetai).
+Originally there were twelve planets (asteres planetai, wandering stars).
 Early on, four of the planets exploded.
-The millions of fragments that astronomers call the ‘Main Asteroid Belt’, between Mars and Jupiter, was the result of the nearest explosion; other fragments dispersed further, and some struck the Earth, mostly during the Cataclysm, but also with less frequency after it, leaving the 190 craters that pockmark today’s terrestrial crust.
+The millions of fragments that astronomers call the ‘Main Asteroid Belt’, between Mars and Jupiter, was the result of the nearest explosion; other fragments dispersed further, and some struck the Earth, mostly during the Cataclysm but also with less frequency after it, leaving the 190 craters that pockmark today’s terrestrial crust.
 The physical events had their counterparts in the invisible realm.
-The ‘stars’ cast to the Earth are angels that left their celestial habitation to copulate with women and were subsequently cast into the abyss below (II Pet 2:4), alluded to in chapter 9.
+The stars cast to the Earth are angels that left their celestial habitation to copulate with women and were subsequently cast into the abyss (II Pet 2:4), alluded to in chapter 9.
 After the Cataclysm some of the angels still in heaven encouraged men to worship them, and in return men received power to rule as kings.

-The first such potentate was Nimrod, Uruk’s En-merkar, who united Mesopotamia’s cities into a single state.
+The first such potentate was Uruk’s En-merkar, Nimrod, who united Mesopotamia’s cities into a single state.
 Another such, three millennia later, was Antiochus IV, king of a Hellenic empire that stretched from Turkey to Iran and south as far as Palestine.
-He was bent on promoting Hellenism throughout the empire, and like certain earlier potentates he claimed to be a deity – Zeus himself – in human form.
+He was bent on promoting Hellenism throughout the empire, and like some earlier potentates he claimed to be a deity – Zeus himself – in human form.
 In 168 BC, after a successful campaign to add Egypt to his empire, a Roman delegation confronted him outside Alexandria and forced him to back off.
 It was a bitter humiliation.
-Retreating to Palestine, he put down a rebellion there, massacred tens of thousands and sold as many more into slavery – by no means the last occasion when Rachel was to weep for her children.
+He retreated to Palestine to quash a rebellion there, massacred tens of thousands and sold as many more into slavery.
 In 167 BC he plundered and burned Jerusalem, forbade observance of the Torah on pain of death and ordered the population to worship idols.
 On the 15th day of the month Chislev (I Macc 1:54) he erected a statue of Zeus in the Temple, the foretold ‘abomination that makes desolate’ (Dan 8:13, 11:31, 12:11).
 The Jews again revolted.
-After a three-year struggle they prevailed, and on Chislev 25 the Temple was rededicated (I Macc 4:52f), the interval between the abomination and the rededication being the foretold ‘2300 evenings and mornings’ during which the twice-daily sacrifice was to be suspended (Dan 8:14, alluding to Ex 29:38f).
-Elsewhere Antiochus must have destroyed many indigenous cults and thereby overthrown the angel-worship that they represented (Deut 32:8, 17, Ps 89:5-7, I Cor 10:20).
+After a three-year struggle they prevailed, and on the 25th of Chislev the Temple was rededicated (I Macc 4:52f), the interval between the abomination and the rededication being the foretold ‘2300 evenings and mornings’ during which the twice-daily sacrifice would be suspended (Dan 8:14, alluding to Ex 29:38f).
+Elsewhere Antiochus will have destroyed many indigenous cults and thereby overthrown the angel-worship that they represented (Deut 32:8, 17, Ps 89:5-7, I Cor 10:20).
 Daniel says of him: ‘He grew great, even to the host of heaven. … and cast down some of the stars and trampled on them’ (Dan 8:10).

 and between your offspring and her offspring.